Ramzgate/node_setup/raspberry_pi_node.md

 [Start Here](https://ethereum.org/en/developers/tutorials/run-node-raspberry-pi/)

 ## Dual Machines
-The Raspverry Pi 4B the most advanced Raspberry Pi to date has 8G RAM and performance that falls a bit short of what would required to run a full node, therefore we opt to run the consensus client and the execution clients on seperate machines connected via Ethernet
+The Raspberry Pi 4B the most advanced Raspberry Pi to date has 8G RAM and performance that falls a bit short of what would required to run a full node, therefore we opt to run the consensus client and the execution clients on separate machines connected via Ethernet

 ## Node Structure